Wimpie-ccc/script.service.BR_iso-Enhancements/README.md

 Usage:
 =======
 You need to know what playlist you want to play from the bluray.
+The .PlayList[...]. filename tag controls the addon.

 eg: